Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Design

-With this padding approach, while the intermediate tensor is extended, the final result remains the same as the raw FFN output.
-This allows us to maintain consistent results without introducing any further tensor trimming or reshaping.
+Since $FFN=FFN'$, with our proposed even column-wise padding, we do not need further tensor movement or reshaping.

-\parabf{Overlapping.} During the parallelism scale-up, each worker only needs to unleash parts of pages, which can be completely overlapped.
-During the parallelism scale-down, all-to-all communication is needed.
-Similarly, we utilize an independent communication stream to schedule its launch when enough SMs are available, thereby minimizing overhead.
+\parabf{Improvement~2: Pipelining CUDA Driver API Calls with computation kernels.} During the parallelism scale-up, each worker only needs to free the memory pages through cuMemUnmap, which can be completely overlapped.
+During the parallelism scale-down, All-to-algl communication is needed.
+Being similar to \S\ref{sec:subsec:KV_transformation}, we utilize an independent communication stream to launch All-to-all kernels when enough SMs are available, thereby minimizing overhead.